 - Engage in debate and/or discussion with specialists and non-specialists using appropriate language.

-The Summary for Policy Maker sections of the IPCC 5th Assemssment Reports are compulsory reading for this module.
-These are available for download at https://www.ipcc.ch/report/ar5/ Peer reviewed scientific literature relating to lecture content will be indicated with each lecture and should be available for students to download via the BU library journal subscriptions.
+NB: The Summary for Policy Maker sections of the IPCC 5th Assemssment Reports are compulsory reading for this module.
+These are available for download at https://www.ipcc.ch/report/ar5/

 Courses including this module